Printed on 3/21/2023

 Learn basic electrical wiring concepts while studying motor control fundamentals, as well as the basic AC theory and motor controls.
 Students will build on their skills of conduit installations, fittings and support hardware, MC cable, low voltage switching, and NEC code knowledge while completing their hands-on assessments

-• Intermediate Commercial Wiring 2
+• Commercial 3

 31-413-307